 A father-daughter dance isn't the only way to say "I love you" to pops at your wedding.
-In honor of Father's Day, we've dreamt up a few creative and unforgettable ideas for how to make your dad feel special on your big day.
+In honor of fast-approaching Father's Day, we've dreamt up a few creative and unforgettable ideas for how to make your dad feel special on your big day.

 1. Invite him to officiate.
 You may end up ugly crying at the altar, but the experience of having your father pronounce you married will be unparalleled.
 It's easy to get ordained online, and from there all you have to do is talk through how you see the ceremony unfolding.